 911 Property Addressing

-It has been brought to our attention that there are many properties that still do not have 911 address signs posted.
-Having your address displayed will help emergency personnel as firetrucks, ambulance and law enforcement identity your home or property in case of an emergency.
-For your own safety please see that a sign showing your 911 address is displayed properly.
-In case you need assistance finding a company to make you sign: Goines Sign Company in Blairsville, GA has made them for the Fire Dept. and can be reached at: (706) 745-6912.
+It has been brought to our attention that there are many properties that still do not have their 911 address sign posted.
+Having your address displayed will help emergency personnel such as fire trucks, ambulance and law enforcement identify your home or property in case of an emergency.

 JULY 7 – BABY GRAY

-AUGUST 11 – CHARLES CARTER ONE MAN BAND
+AUGUST 11 – CHARLES (CC) CARTER’S ONE MAN BAND

 SEPTEMBER 1 – THE CHUCK NATION BAND